Although we do give grade level suggestions for our quarter classes, please do not enroll your student based on age or grade level alone.

 Students who have taken The Expository Essay or who have prior strong experience with expository writing may enroll in The Persuasive Essay or The Exploratory Research Paper.
 Students who have taken The Persuasive Essay or who have prior strong experience with persuasive writing may then enroll in The Advanced Essay.

-We also offer SAT Essay Prep and ACT Essay Prep as well as Professional Writing, appropriate for any upper-level student with a minimum of five-paragraph essay experience.
+We also offer Professional Writing, appropriate for any upper-level student with a minimum of five-paragraph essay experience.

 Advanced Literature - These classes are suggested for advanced writers and readers, grades 10-12.
 Prerequisites are listed under class descriptions.

-Creative Writers (all levels) - Our creative writing classes are open to all levels.
+Creative Writers (all levels) - Our creative writing classes are open to students grades 6 and up, although younger students with a good writing foundation are permitted to take these classes.
 We do recommend that all new students begin in Intro to Creative Writing to get a feel for our style of instruction and feedback.
 Some other classes require a prerequisite or comparable experience (noted under each description), but generally, classes may be completed in any order the student wishes.